o-qcblog/o-qcblog.github.io/_posts/2024-5-29-Pebbling-Checkerboard.md

 Now let us call two patterns compatible if they can be placed on adjacent columns to form a legal placement.

 A natural way of solving any big problem is to look at smaller subproblems.
 These smaller problem may or may not be exactly the same as the actual problem.
-Such a algorithmic technique which considers subproblems whose solution is used in solving the bigger problem is called \textbf(Dynamic Programming).
+Such a algorithmic technique which considers subproblems whose solution is used in solving the bigger problem is called **Dynamic Programming**.